ttpepeu/ttpepeu/README.md

 👩‍💻 Focused on Python, Excel and Automation Anywhere.

-🎡 My hobbies are watch American football, Baseball and movies on the weekend, during week I like workout.
+🎡 My hobbies are watch american football, baseball and movies on the weekend, during week I like workout.

 ### My knowledges🧠